 Judgment in Plain EnglishSabarimala Temple Entry

-Today, September 28th 2018, the Supreme Court delivered its verdict in the Sabarimala Temple Entry case.
+On September 28th 2018, a 5-Judge Bench of the Supreme Court delivered its verdict in the Sabarimala Temple Entry case.
 A 4:1 majority held that the temple’s practice of excluding women is unconstitutional.
-It held that the practice violated the fundamental right to freedom of religion – Article 25(1) – of female worshippers and struck down Rule 3(b) of the Kerala Hindu Places of Public Worship Act as unconstitutional.
-Rule 3(b) allowed for Hindu denominations to exclude women from public places of worship, if the exclusion was based on ‘custom’.
+It held that the practice violated the fundamental right to freedom of religion—Article 25(1) of female worshippers.
+The Bench struck down Rule 3(b) of the Kerala Hindu Places of Public Worship Rules, 1965, which allowed the exclusion of women based on custom, as unconstitutional.

-The Court delivered four separate opinions written by: Chief Justice Misra, Justice Nariman, Justice Chandrachud, Justice Malhotra.
-Justices Nariman & Chandrachud concurred with the opinion of Chief Justice Misra.
+The Court delivered four separate opinions written by: Chief Justice Misra, Justice Nariman, Justice Chandrachud and Justice Malhotra.
+Justices Nariman and Chandrachud concurred with the opinion of Chief Justice Misra.
 The dissenting opinion in the case was delivered by Justice Indu Malhotra.

-CJI Dipak Misra, speaking on behalf of Khanwilkar J & himself, observed that religion is a way of life intrinsically linked to the dignity of an individual and patriarchal practices based on exclusion of one gender in favour of another could not be allowed to infringe upon the fundamental freedom to practice and profess one’s religion.
+CJI Dipak Misra, speaking on behalf of Khanwilkar J and himself, observed that religion is a way of life intrinsically linked to the dignity of an individual.
+Exclusion of one gender in favour of another could not be allowed, as it infringed upon the fundamental freedom to practice and profess one’s religion.
 He stated that the exclusion of women between the ages of 10-50 years practiced by the Sabarimala Temple denuded women of their freedom of worship, guaranteed under Article 25(1).

-Further, he held that the devotees of Ayyappa did not pass the constitutional test to be declared a separate religious identity.
+Further, he held that the devotees of Lord Ayyappa did not pass the constitutional test to be declared a separate religious identity.
 He said that they are Hindus.
 The temple’s denominational right to manage its own internal affairs, under Article 26(b), was subject to the State’s social reform mandate under Article 25(2)(b).
 Article 25(2)(b) provides that the State can make laws to reform Hindu denominations.
 Specifically, it allows the State to make any law that opens a public Hindu institution to all ‘classes and sections‘ of Hindus.
 Justice Misra interpreted ‘classes and sections‘ to include the gendered category of women.
-He concluded that the Sabarimala custom of excluding women is subject to State mandated reform.

 He also held that the exclusion of women between ages 10-50 by the Sabarimala Temple cannot be an essential religious practice.
 He held that if the Ayyappans are Hindus, the practice of excluding women cannot be held to be an essential religious practice.

-He struck down Rule 3(b) of the Kerala Hindu Places of Public Worship (Authorisation of Entry) Rules of 1965.
-He said that is both in violations of the Constitution and ultra vires to Sections 3 and 4 of its parent Act.
+He struck down Rule 3(b) of the Kerala Hindu Places of Public Worship (Authorisation of Entry) Rules, 1965.
+He said that is both in violation of the Constitution and ultra vires to Sections 3 and 4 of its parent Act.
 Sections 3 and 4 of the Act were written with the specific aim of reforming public Hindu places so that they become open to all sections of Hindus.
-Rule 3(b) achieves the opposite — it allows public Hindu places of worship to exclude women on the basis of custom.
-Hence, CJI Misra concluded that the rule not only violates the Constitution, but also stands in conflict with the intention of the parent Act.
+Rule 3(b) achieves the opposite—it allows public Hindu places of worship to exclude women on the basis of custom.
+CJI Misra concluded that the rule not only violates the Constitution, but also stands in conflict with the intention of the parent Act.

 Justice Rohinton Nariman delivered a concurring opinion.
 He held that the worshippers of Ayyappa do not constitute a separate religious denomination.
-He labeled them as Hindus who worship the idol Ayyappa.
-Thus he held that the Sabarimala Temple’s denominational freedom under Article 26 is subject to the State’s social reform mandate under Article 25(2)(b).
+He labelled them as Hindus who worship the idol Ayyappa.
+He held that the Sabarimala Temple’s denominational freedom under Article 26 is subject to the State’s social reform mandate under Article 25(2)(b).